 In September 2018, the Company issued convertible secured promissory notes to two private investors in the original principal amount of an aggregate \$2,297,727 (the "bridge loan") in exchange for cash proceeds of \$2,000,000.
 As additional consideration for the loan, the Company issued an aggregate 65,000 shares of its common stock as inducement shares plus warrants to acquire up to an aggregate 107,178 shares of common stock at an exercise price of \$11.55 per share.
 Pursuant to a security agreement between the Company and the investors, the Company granted to the investors a security interest in its assets to secure repayment of the note.
 The bridge loan accrues interest at a rate of 8% per annum.
 In February 2019, the Company entered into a forbearance agreement with the bridge loan investors pursuant to which, among other things, the investors agreed to forbear on their rights to accelerate the bridge loan based on an event of default and a claimed event of default.
 In connection with such forbearance, an additional \$344,659 in principal and an additional 16,667 common shares were issued to the investors.
 In September 2019, the bridge loan of one investor was paid in full.
 On March 19, 2020, the Company and the remaining investor agreed to extend the note maturity to June 28, 2020.
+The Company and the investor further agreed to extend the due date to July 15, 2020 and then in July 2020 agreed to extend to September 30, 2020.
+See Note 13 - Subsequent Events.

-No payment penalties of were paid in relation to payments on the bridge loan during the three-month period ended March 31, 2020 and \$430,444 in payment penalties were accrued but not paid as of March 31, 2020.
-The outstanding principal balance of the bridge loan as of March 31, 2020 was \$1,721,776, with an unamortized discount of \$93,374.
+No payment penalties were paid in relation to payments on the bridge loan during the three and six months ended June 30, 2020 and \$430,444 in payment penalties were accrued but not paid as of June 30, 2020.
+The outstanding principal balance of the bridge loan as of June 30, 2020 was \$1,721,776, with an unamortized discount of \$52,909.

 Each investor received the right to convert all or any part of its bridge loan into shares of the Company's common stock at a conversion factor that is the lesser of a discounted 20-day average price or a set price floor.
 The number of conversion shares that may be issued is subject to an exchange cap such that the sum of (1) the total number of conversion shares plus (2) the number of inducement shares is limited to an aggregate 267,833 shares.
-As of March 31, 2020, the maximum number of conversion shares have been issued, no additional shares are available to be issued related to this conversion option.
-During the first three months of 2020 and 2019, the investors converted \$267,328 and \$90,000, respectively of the principal balance and received 170,000 and 15,985 shares of the Company's common stock, respectively.
+As of June 30, 2020, the maximum number of conversion shares have been issued, no additional shares are available to be issued related to this conversion option.
+During the six months ended June 30, 2020 and 2019, the investors converted \$267,328 and \$238,573 of the principal balance, respectively and received 170,000 and 55,859 shares of the Company's common stock, respectively.